-This site offers tools and tips to empower you to identify and overcome your relationship problems, and learn what you are doing (if anything) to contribute to these problems.
+This site offers tools and tips to empower you to identify and address your relationship problems, and learn what you are doing (if anything) to contribute to these problems.
 It is possible you may decide to cut the ties with the other person, or perhaps set boundaries with someone.
 Alternatively, you may find that couples therapy is needed.
 In addition, active listening is a critical part of healthy relationships.
 Learn more here.

 Very few things in life are more stressful than problems in our intimate relationships.
 Few things are more costly in terms of heartache, time, and dashed hopes.